Mleuer/mleuer.github.io/README.md

 https://quizzical-archimedes-1b2c3e.netlify.app

-# Responsive Portfolio
+# React Portfolio

+Portfolio designed to showcase web development projects and responsive design skills.
 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.

-## About
+## Project Structure

-* This project consists of three main pages; `index.html`, `portfolio.html` and `contact.html`.

-* Each page uses Bootstrap in order to better ensure that page elements are mobile responsive.

-* The `index.html` page consists of:
+* Home Page

-   * An `About Me` section with an image and a short bio.
+ - An `About Me` section with an image and a short bio.

-* The `portfolio.html` page consists of:

-   * A `Gallery` of some sort with repeating images overlaid with links.
-This is to be filled in later with your projects!

-* The `contact.html` page consists of:
+* Portfolio
+ - `Gallery` of projects with links to deployed sites.

+* Contact
-   * A basic form for anyone who wants to send a message.
+ - A basic page for anyone who wants to send a message.

+## Tools

+* React.js

+* CSS

+* Bootstrap